appacademy/prep-work/App-Academy-prep-work.md

 ## Submitting Your Work

-Post your work to a Github [gist](https://gist.github.com/) (make one gist per file) so that we can see what you've done!
+When done, post your work to a Github [gist](https://gist.github.com/) (make one gist per file) so that we can see what you've done!
 Make sure to pick the language (i.e., Ruby) so that you get syntax highlighting.

+When you're done, send us an email with a link to your Github.
+We'll check out your work!

 ## Optional supplemental readings